fbpx

 The mini-retreat is also suitable for those new to meditation, (but looking for a gentle, organic and thought-and-emotion-friendly approach) and those experienced meditators who are looking to explore, critique and fine-tune their meditation practice.
 In this respect, the workshop is an ideal ‘refresher’ and a great way to reclaim your enthusiasm for and interest in meditation.

 Mini-Retreats are held on Sundays from 10am — 4pm, in St Kilda or Clifton Hill.
-Our next mini-retreats are scheduled for:
+Our next mini-retreat is scheduled for:

 Fee: $150 / $130